gadese/Centernet-Object-Detection-for-NuImages/README.md

 ### TO DO
 - [x] Add label classification
 - [x] Data is currently very limited, so I plan on adding data augmentation
-- [ ] Adding MixUp data augmentation
+- [x] Adding MixUp data augmentation
+- [x] Adding support for multiple objects in an image(heatmap generation)
 - [ ] Trying adversarial training for increased robustness

 ### References